Review. Refresh. Remove. Time to refresh or remove outdated content.

 Old blogs, downloads, white papers or website pages could be holding your website back from ranking well or converting customers.

-While it is true that regularly adding unique content is the way to ensure that you are drawing traffic (and Google) in, if they then start to browse and come across information that is out of date, it can have an adverse impact on conversions and rankings.
+While it is true that regularly adding unique content is the way to ensure that you are drawing traffic (and Google) in.
+That said if visitors then start to browse and come across information that is out of date, it can have an adverse impact on conversions and rankings.

 So what can you do?
-We recommend the review, refresh, remove approach.
+We recommend a regular the review, refresh, remove approach.

 Go back to the beginning and scan blogs, categories, pages and downloads.